Alcohol Treatment After a Stamford DUI

 To best understand such practices, an individual should not hesitate before contacting an experienced Stamford DUI lawyer.

-Alcohol treatment following a Stamford DUI will be mandatory if a person applies and is admitted to the alcohol education program.
+Alcohol treatment following a Stamford DUI will be mandatory if a person applies and is admitted to the Impaired Driving Intervention Program (IDIP).
 There will be some classes that are mandatory, but that amount depends on the court.
 It could be either 10 or 15 classes.

-Typically, a person cannot voluntarily enroll in the Connecticut Alcohol Education Program, but if someone wanted to get a private therapy, they could do that.
+Typically, a person cannot voluntarily enroll in the Connecticut Impaired Driving Intervention Program but if someone wanted to get a private therapy, they could do that.
 The DUI education program run by a private group that has a contract with the state.
 This is usually Connecticut Renaissance.

 As a point of note, there are no online options for Stamford DUI courses following a DUI conviction.
 Also, a person cannot use traffic school as a replacement for a DUI educational program.
 A DUI treatment course is focused on alcohol abuse while traffic school is focused on better driving.